 - Installing vapor diffusion retarders on the interior and exterior of wall assemblies to block moisture entry from both directions.
-This approach could be very dangerous if moisture is trapped inside the wall. - Allowing vapor to "flow through" by using permeable building materials on both interior and exterior sides of the building assemblies.
-This allows water vapor to diffuse through the assembly from interior to exterior during heating periods and from exterior to interior during cooling periods. - Putting the vapor diffusion retarder roughly in the "middle" of the assembly by installing impermeable or semi-permeable insulating sheathing on the exterior of a frame cavity wall that is filled with permeable insulation.
+This approach is very dangerous if moisture is trapped inside the wall from water leaks, using wet building materials, or vapor transport.
+Tight construction using OSB (oriented strand board) exterior sheathing and a polystyrene vapor retarder behind the gypsum board may create this situation.
+Building America teams do not recommend this approach. - Allowing vapor to "flow through" by using permeable materials on both the interior and exterior sides of the building assemblies.
+This allows water vapor to diffuse through the assembly from the interior to exterior during heating periods and from the exterior during cooling periods.
+An example of this type of assembly may include plywood sheathing and vinyl cladding on the exterior and interior gypsum board finished with primer and latex paint. - Putting the vapor diffusion retarder roughly in the "middle" of the assembly by installing impermeable or semi-permeable insulating sheathing (such as unfaced, rigid, extruded polystyrene foam insulation) on the exterior of a frame cavity wall filled with permeable insulation.
+This is the system recommended by Building America teams.